HermesGermany/galapagos/README.md

 ./start-demo.sh
 ```

 to setup and start the Galapagos Demo locally.
+Afterwards, browse http://localhost:8080/ to access Galapagos.
+Use `user1/user1` for a "normal user" login, or `admin1/admin1` for an Administrator login.

 Demo setup includes a local Apache Keycloak which will be downloaded and configured.